-Overall, the project represents a \$1.3 billion investment to the Moyne Shire and wider region and will create direct and indirect jobs during both construction and ongoing operations, supporting the local community and economy.
+Overall, the Project represents a \$1 billion investment to the Moyne Shire and wider region and will create direct and indirect jobs during both construction and ongoing operations, supporting the local community and economy.

-The environmental benefits are significant with the project contributing to Victoria's renewable energy generation and greenhouse gas emissions targets.
-The project, if successful, will have capacity to produce approximately 2,400 gigawatt hours annually of clean renewable electricity, enough to power up to 530,000 homes.
+The environmental benefits are significant with the Project contributing to Victoria's renewable energy generation and greenhouse gas emissions targets.
+The Project, if successful, will have capacity to produce approximately 2,850 gigawatt hours annually of clean renewable electricity, enough to power up to 515,000 homes.

-Key objectives of the project are to maximise the positive effects on the environment and communities as well as engage with stakeholders and local community to identify any potential environmental impacts and implement appropriate mitigation and management measures to minimise negative impacts.
-In addition, the project aims to improve electricity network strength and stability, contribute to government policies relating to greenhouse gas reduction and renewable energy targets, and deliver affordable and reliable electricity to Victorians.
+Key objectives of the Project are to construct a wind farm in the Hexham area which would generate green energy and connect into to the existing transmission network.
+Wind Prospect plans to engage with stakeholders and local community to identify any potential environmental impacts and implement appropriate mitigation and management measures to minimise negative impacts and to deliver ongoing community benefits.
+In addition, the Project aims to improve electricity network strength and stability, contribute to government policies relating to greenhouse gas reduction and renewable energy targets, and deliver affordable and reliable electricity to Victorians.